saarang123/saarang123.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

-Hi, I'm Saarang.
-I'm a senior in Computer Science at Purdue University.
-I'm a well-versed coder and I'm specifically interested in machine learning and algorithms.
-I'm currently working on projects in ML Systems and Formal Verification.
+My name is Saarang Srinivasan and I'm a senior at Purdue University studying Computer Science.
+I'm fascinated by problems and have a strong interest in machine learning and algorithms.
+More specifically, I'm interested in designing efficient and scalable Systems for Machine Learning.

+In the past, I've explored the TinyGrad ML framework, and developed a Translation Validation framework for it (still in the works).
+This was based on existing works like Alive2/MLIR-tv and implemented using the Python Z3 SMT library.

+I've developed optimizations for the TVM AutoScheduler by integrating it with a GNN cost model to predict the runtime of low level tensor programs.
+Repo/fork available [here](https://github.com/knightron0/tvm-gnn-costmodel).

-I won a Gold Medal at the Indian National Olympiad in Informatics in 2021 ranking 7th in India.
+I'm an ex-Olympiad Gold Medalist at the Indian National Olympiad in Informatics.
 I most recently interned at Collins Aerospace where I worked on military flight software verification and testing using formal methods.
-Before that, I designed system architecture to ensure scalability and CI/CD using Kubernetes and Docker for Hacklab Solutions Pvt Ltd.
+Before that, I designed system architecture to ensure scalability and CI/CD for AI/IoT products using Kubernetes and Docker for Hacklab Solutions Pvt Ltd.

-In 2022 and 2023, I represented Purdue in the ECNA International Collegiate Programming Contest Regionals.
-Additionally, I have been involved with various clubs and organizations including The Data Mine and Competitive Programming Union.

-I'm also extremely passionate about teaching.
-I've been tutoring high school students for the Indian Computing Olympiad for years and recently started working as a tutor for the USA Computing Olympiad for X-Camp Academy.
-I was involved in course development for CS182 Discrete Math in Spring 2024 and for CS381 Analysis of Algorithms currently in Fall 2024.
-I was a teaching assistant for CS211/311 Competitive Programming 1/2 in Spring 2023 as well.

-I'm actively looking for full time or internship opportunities from May 2025 !
+I'm looking for full time or internship roles in software engineering or machine learning from May 2025.